-- Perform all duties as outlined in the Alternate Officers Responsibilities section of this document. - Review the NIA Guidelines for Districts Hosting Area Assemblies and the Procedures for Hosting Committee Meetings and recommend annual updates, if necessary, to the Area Committee. - Work with Districts hosting Committee meetings following Procedures for Hosting Area Committee Meetings. - Secure meeting dates and locations for four Committee meetings. and the Post Conference Workshop. - Assist in obtaining Spanish interpreter for Assemblies and Pre-General Conference Service Workshop - Ensure that the public address system and other required meeting supplies are on hand for all Assemblies and Committee meetings. - Assist Area Chairperson with facilitating four Assemblies and four Committee meetings each year. - o Run the timer. - o Keep track of the order of speakers at the microphone. - o Provide procedural support according to accepted committee practice as documented in the Committee Handbook. - Chair the GSR meeting at Assemblies - Maintain the NIA File of Final Reports from Districts having Hosted Area Assemblies and Committee meetings. - Serve as liaison between NIA and the Districts hosting the NIA Spring Assembly Conference and the NIA Big Book Conference. - Attend all scheduled NIA Spring Assembly Conference Committee and Big Book Conference committee planning meetings and help to answer and resolve any questions.
-(See Spring Assembly Conference Guidelines Section III.) - Maintain a file of the past three NIA Spring Assembly Conference Final Reports and three NIA Big Book Conference Final Reports. - Be available to attend District meetings upon request. - Attend meetings of the NIA, Ltd., Board of Directors. - Attend to other responsibilities the Area Chairperson may assign.
+- Perform all duties as outlined in the Alternate Officers Responsibilities section of this document. - Review the N.I.A.
+Guidelines for Districts Hosting Area Assemblies and the Procedures for Hosting Committee Meetings and recommend annual updates, if necessary, to the Area Committee. - Work with Districts hosting Committee meetings following Procedures for Hosting Area Committee Meetings. - Secure meeting dates and locations for four Committee meetings and the Post Conference Workshop. - Assist in obtaining Spanish interpreter for Assemblies and Pre-General Conference Service Workshop. - Ensure that the public address system and other required meeting supplies are on hand for all Assemblies and Committee meetings. - Assist Area Chairperson with facilitating four Assemblies and four Committee meetings each year. - Run the timer. - Keep track of the order of speakers at the microphone. - Provide procedural support according to accepted committee practice as documented in the Committee Handbook.